HabibaElalkamy00/HabibaElalkamy00/README.md

 # <h1 align="center">Hi 👋, I'm **Habiba Elalkamy** </h1>

 <p align="center">
-  Passionate and dedicated Feont-end with a strong focus on technologies.
+  Passionate and dedicated Front-end with a strong focus on technologies.
 Committed to continuous learning, staying updated with the latest advancements, and delivering innovative solutions .
 </p> <br>